TruongScotl/Text-Summarization/README.md

 # Text-Summarization
-using t5 model to summarize the text
+using seq2seq, t5 model with pretrain to summarize the text
+dataset: vietnews